10 Things on My Travel Bucket List to Accomplish by 2024

 8. Kamakura, Japan

-Kamakura is a smaller city in Japan, less than two hours away from Japan.
+Kamakura is a smaller city in Japan, less than two hours away from Tokyo.
 The cool thing about Kamakura, to me at least, is that is considered a pretty quiet and relaxing Japanese experience.

 Not only is it packed to the brim with ancient temples, shrines, and monuments; there is a beach as well!
 So, if I get tired from exploring all day, I can easily go and relax on the beach.
 One of the main reasons why I want to go to Japan in the first place was to see the beautiful cherry blossoms.